-Customer Thermometer GDPR Commitment Statement and FAQ
+Customer Thermometer GDPR and CCPA Compliance Statements and FAQ

 Customer Thermometer welcomes GDPR and the strong data protection and security principles that it enshrines, many of which Customer Thermometer put in place long before the GDPR was mooted.

-- Updating our third-party vendor contracts to meet the requirements of GDPR in order to permit us to continue to lawfully transfer EU personal data to those third parties and permit those third parties to continue to receive and process that data;
+- Updated our third-party vendor contracts to meet the requirements of GDPR in order to permit us to continue to lawfully transfer EU personal data to those third parties and permit those third parties to continue to receive and process that data;

 What do you need to do?

 As a current or future customer of Customer Thermometer, you are responsible (as the data controller) for ensuring your use of our services is compliant with GDPR and your policies.
-Consider these tips: